damaratix/sans-holiday-hack-2021/sources/challenge12.md

     join (SELECT date_created FROM uniquecontact WHERE id=33) as q6
     join (SELECT date_update FROM uniquecontact WHERE id=33) as q7 --
 ```
-you can use q1, q2,q3, q4 or q5 and execute whatever SELECT you can need.
+You can use q1, q2,q3, q4 or q5 and execute whatever SELECT you can need.
 <br/>You just cannot use q6 and q7 because they are reserved for displaying only datetime fields.

 And here the example of UNION of the table uniquecontact and users.<br/>